 Members participating in the campaign must ensure institutional continuity and make arrangements for the continued performance of their duties.
-This concerns in particular the participation in the decision-making process of the Commission, notably regular attendance of the weekly meeting of the College, and the exercise of portfolio duties such as participation in trilogues or the exercise of empowerments.
+This concerns in particular the participation in the decision-making process of the Commission, notably regular attendance of the weekly meeting of the College, the attendance of the plenary sessions and relevant committee meetings of the European Parliament, meetings of the Council formations, the exercise of portfolio duties such as participation in trilogue meetings or the exercise of empowerments and regular meetings with the Directorates-General reporting to the Member and the external representation of the Commission whenever necessary.